tjcsl/ion/README.rst

 **How can I create a testing environment?** Read the section on `Setting up Vagrant <https://ion.readthedocs.org/en/latest/setup/vagrant.html>`_ in the documentation.
 Ask a TJ Sysadmin for VPN access and tokens needed to connect to our servers.

 **Why is my build failing?** A PEP 8 syntax checker is set as a post-commit hook.
+You can add a pre-commit hook to warn you by running ``flake8 --install-hook``.
 Ensure that your code follows those guidelines by running something like this in the root of the repository: ``autopep8 -ir --max-line-length=200 .``

 **Where can I report a bug?**